Stratified Topological Autonomy for Long-Range Coordination (STALC): Problem Formulation

 \subsection{\acl{MCRP}}

-\tflag{R-2-3}In this paper, we focus on a particular instance of the \ac{MCMP}, which we refer to as the \acf{MCRP}.
+In this paper, we focus on a particular instance of the \ac{MCMP}, which we refer to as the \acf{MCRP}.
 In this scenario, a team of robots must traverse an environment to a goal location in minimum time while minimizing the risk of detection by observers at expected locations.
-To mitigate risk, the robot team can employ the following strategies: \begin{enumerate}[label=\roman*), ref=\roman*] \item \textbf{Minimize Visibility}: Individual robots can reduce risk by minimizing visibility with respect to observers. \item \textbf{Provide Overwatch}: Robots can oversee portions of team members' movement through high-visibility areas. \item \textbf{Move in Formation}: Robots can work together and move in formations through high-visibility areas. \end{enumerate} \tflag{R-2-4} These actions are based on foundations of tactical mission planning \cite{grindle2004ipb, thomas2024ipb, rogers2023tactical}.
+To mitigate risk, the robot team can employ the following strategies: \begin{enumerate}[label=\roman*), ref=\roman*] \item \textbf{Minimize Visibility}: Individual robots can reduce risk by minimizing visibility with respect to observers. \item \textbf{Provide Overwatch}: Robots can oversee portions of team members' movement through high-visibility areas. \item \textbf{Move in Formation}: Robots can work together and move in formations through high-visibility areas. \end{enumerate} These actions are based on foundations of tactical mission planning \cite{grindle2004ipb, thomas2024ipb, rogers2023tactical}.
 While many methods for representing risk have been explored, we employ a simple strategy of capturing risk with path costs \cite{bertsekas2011dynamic}.

-As proposed, the \ac{MCRP} is a useful exemplar of the far more general \ac{MCMP}, since it introduces tight spatial coupling through strategy~(\ref{action:overwatch}) and encourages coalition forming in strategy~(\ref{action:formation}).
+As proposed, the \ac{MCRP} is a useful exemplar of the more general \ac{MCMP}, as it introduces tight spatial coupling through strategy~(\ref{action:overwatch}) and encourages coalition forming in strategy~(\ref{action:formation}).
 We can achieve these strategies via a specific formulation of the weighted edge cost $w_{e,t}$ in a \ac{DTG}.
-We note that, \ac{MCRP} reduces to Team Coordination on Graphs with Risk Edges (TCGRE) as described in \cite{limbu2024team} when only considering strategy~(\ref{action:overwatch}).
+We note that the \ac{MCRP} reduces to Team Coordination on Graphs with Risk Edges (TCGRE) from \cite{limbu2024team} when only considering strategy~(\ref{action:overwatch}).

-Following the iTax taxonomy presented in \cite{korsah2013taxonomy}, \ac{MCRP} falls in the cross-schedule dependency class (XD), where robots must coordinate with each other for multi-task (MT), multi-robot tasks (MR), over a time-extended allocation (TA).
+The \ac{MCRP} is composed of a task allocation problem and a local motion planning problem.
+Following the iTax taxonomy in \cite{korsah2013taxonomy}, the task allocation portion of the \ac{MCRP} falls in the cross-schedule dependency class (XD), where robots must coordinate for multi-task (MT), multi-robot tasks (MR), over a time-extended allocation (TA).
 In \cite{korsah2013taxonomy}, this subclass is defined as XD [MT-MR-TA].
 At the time of this taxonomy, the authors were not aware of any solutions to this problem.
 A more recent analysis of this problem in \cite{miloradovic2025formal} additionally confirms this class of problems has not been explored further.